Viidanalyst/LITA-Capstone-Project-Sales-Data/README.md

 7. The Month of Febraury generated the most sales with a total of 546,300, followed by the Month of July with a total of 275,280.
 The least sales was generated in the Month of September with a toal of 34,790.
 ---
 #### DASHBOARD WITH APPLIED SLICER
 I applied a slicer which contains the Months order were made.
+I decided to show the Month with the Highest Revenue and the Month with the Lowest Revenue.
+##### DASHBOARD FOR THE MONTH OF FEBRUARY

+##### Insights
-The Month of February is shown in the applied slicer it shows that The most Sales were made in the Month of February with a total of 546,300.
+The Month of February is shown in the applied slicer above.
+It shows that The most Sales were made in the Month of February with a total of 546,300.
 This Revenue was generated through the Sales of Shoes all of the sales were made in the southern Region with a quantity of 9,930 goods sold.